Kathmandu and Pokhara Yoga Tour Highlights

 Your Retreat, Our Family

-When Hari Lal Simkhada helped international travellers experience the Himalayas in the 1960s, he could not have imagined his grandson would still be doing the same thing six decades later.
+When Hari Lal Simkhada helped international travelers experience the Himalayas in the 1960s, he could not have imagined his grandson would still be doing the same thing six decades later.
 His son, Ganesh Prasad Simkhada, went on to hold senior positions in Nepal's tourism and mountaineering institutions.
 Today, Shreejan Simkhada carries that legacy forward as CEO of The Everest Holiday, personally designing every itinerary and hand-picking the guide for your group.

 For this yoga tour, your team includes a knowledgeable cultural guide and a certified yoga instructor who travels with you from Kathmandu to Pokhara and back.
 Shreejan briefs both personally before your tour begins.